wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>49.
 Manifesto of Radical Aesthetic</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Iridescent.
 Fashion of the time that will find academic respect two decades later.*
 - You can convince others of the worthiness and inherent artistic value of virtually anything so long as you don’t stop talking.
-CHA test every five minutes you do this to keep your audience engaged.
+CHA test every ten minutes you do this to keep your audience engaged.
 - Each time you study this book, you can alter the flavour of one spell you know to anything you would like.
 It does not change the spell's mechanical effect, but when cast by you, you can alter the [sum] by 1 point.
 - Roll 1D4, you gain the following spell: 1.
 [Animate Scribble](/2020/11/13/animate-scribble/), 2.
 [Chiaroscuro](/2020/11/13/chiaroscuro/), 3.
 [Surreal Form](/2020/11/13/surreal-form/), 4.
 [Turn to Art](/2020/11/13/turn-to-art/)
 ###### *From A Blasted Cratered Land's [Chromatomancer](https://crateredland.blogspot.com/2019/09/chromatomancy-colors-of-magic.html)!*